 The Korean skincare routine

-If you're interested in beauty trends, you've probably heard all about Korean skincare (also called K-Beauty).
+If you are interested in beauty trends, you have probably heard all about Korean skincare (also known as K-Beauty).

-Korean beauty products come from and are made in Korea.
+Korean beauty products come from and are manufactured in Korea.
 They are generally created with the Korean beauty philosophy in mind.

-Korean beauty products are developed over a long period of time.
-Consistency and dedication is what gives them their coveted results.
+Korean beauty products are developed over a long period.
+Consistency and commitment are what yield their sought-after results.
 Think of it as the difference between going on a diet and having a clean lifestyle.

-Basically, the routine is about respecting your skin.
-Rather than using products full of harmful ingredients that remove the skin's natural barrier, the Korean skincare philosophy is about working with your skin's natural ecosystem by cleansing, moisturizing, nourishing and protecting it - allowing your skin to thrive.
+At its core, the routine is about respecting your skin.
+Instead of using products full of harmful ingredients that strip away the skin's natural barriers, the Korean skincare philosophy is about working with your skin's natural ecosystem by cleansing, hydrating, nourishing, and protecting it – so your skin can thrive.

 What is Korean skincare?

-Korean skincare focuses on preventing and protecting the skin rather than using products to repair damage.
+Korean skincare focuses on preventing and protecting the skin rather than using products to address damage.

-Korean skincare is all about prevention, which is always better because once the damage is done, it can be difficult to restore the skin to its original state.
+Korean skincare works with preventive measures which is always better, for once damage has occurred, it can be difficult to restore the skin to its original state.

 Why is it so good?

 The Korean skincare routine was not the discovery of one person or brand.
-It was more a gradual evolution of the Korean skincare industry that many Koreans follow.
+It was more of a gradual evolution within the Korean skincare industry that many Koreans follow.

-Korean skincare has changed the skincare industry worldwide and caught the attention of people who follow beauty and skincare trends.
+Korean skincare has transformed the skincare industry worldwide and captured the attention of people following beauty and skincare trends.

-Not only does this type of routine often produce effective and consistent results, but it also helps people respect their skin and take some extra 'me time'.
+Not only does this type of routine often yield effective and consistent results, but it also contributes to people respecting their skin and taking a little extra "me-time".

-The term 'glass skin' is often used in the Korean beauty world to refer to a smooth, clear and intensely moisturized complexion that appears translucent.
+The term "glass skin" is often used in the Korean beauty world to refer to smooth, clear, and intensely hydrated skin that appears translucent.

 In general, Korean beauty routines include several steps.
 But overall, they focus on improving the skin gently while achieving lasting results.

-Ultimately, it's not about following a certain number of steps, but tailoring a skincare routine to your skin's needs.
-While many people start with a 10-step routine, you can adjust up or down, depending on your needs or preferences.
+Ultimately, it's not about following a specific number of steps, but about tailoring a skincare routine to your skin's needs.
+While many start with a 10-step routine, you can adjust up or down, depending on your needs or preferences.

 10-step routine